Pair-Matching: Links Prediction with Adaptive Queries: Constrained Optimal Pair-Matching

 \subsection{Pathwise Sparse Sampling Algorithm}

-The algorithm presented above fulfills the sparse sampling condition {\bf (SpS)} at time horizon $T$.
+The algorithm presented above fulfils the sparse sampling condition {\bf (SpS)} at time horizon $T$.
 In many practical situations, it is more natural to consider Condition {\bf (SpS)} at all times $t=1,2,\ldots$ rather than only at a predefined time horizon $t=T$.
 Formally, Condition {\bf (SpS)} would be replaced by $N_{a}(\psi,t)\leq B_{t}$, for all $t=1,2,\ldots$.
-It is possible to modify the previous algorithm to build a strategy $\psi$ such that, when $B_{t}=\Theta(t^{\gamma}\log^{-\tau}(t))$, the sampling regret $\E_\mu \cro{N^{bad}(\psi,t)}$ fulfills
+It is possible to modify the previous algorithm to build a strategy $\psi$ such that, when $B_{t}=\Theta(t^{\gamma}\log^{-\tau}(t))$, the sampling regret $\E_\mu \cro{N^{bad}(\psi,t)}$ fulfils